 Who Was Shotgun Messiah, Anyway?

 Unfortunately for Shotgun Messiah, the times they were a-changing.
 Grunge rock was becoming the Hot New Thing, and by the time Second Coming was released in late 1991, the door was closing fast on the Hair Metal era.
-In spite of rave reviews proclaiming it to be their finest work yet, Second Coming barely cracked the Billboard 200 chart and sold fewer copies than its predecessor.
-Drummer Pekka "Stixx" Ollinen and new bassist Bobby Lycon soon split the Messiah fold.
+In spite of rave reviews, Second Coming barely cracked the Billboard 200 chart and sold fewer copies than its predecessor.
+Drummer Pekka "Stixx" Ollinen and bassist Bobby Lycon soon split the Messiah fold.

 "I'm a GUN!
 Second to none!"

 Tim Skold has been the most visible and prolific member of Shotgun Messiah since their split.
-He released his first solo album Skold in 1996, an industrial-rock workout which more or less picked up where SM's Violent New Breed left off.
-Since then he's taken part in a multitude of projects both as a performer and producer, including work with German industrialists KMFDM (as well as their offshoot MDFMK), and a seven-year stint as Marilyn Manson's bass player.
+He released his first solo album Skold in 1996, an industrial-rock workout that picked up where Violent New Breed left off.
+Since then he's taken part in a multitude of projects as a performer and producer, including work with German industrialists KMFDM (as well as their offshoot MDFMK), and a seven-year stint as Marilyn Manson's bass player.